 This goes to show that having a blood test to detect your exact vitamin D levels can be beneficial in telling you exactly how to replenish your body levels properly.
 Ideally, you want to supplement with a high-quality, whole food-based multivitamin or vitamin D supplement until your blood level of vitamin D is between 50–60 nanograms per milliliter.

 - Ages 5–10: 2,500 units/day

 However, to be clear, below is the USDA’s official recommendation of vitamin D:

 - Adults over 70 years: 800 IU (20 mcg/day)

 - Pregnant and breastfeeding: 600 IU (15 mcg/day)

 Certain supplements do provide the preferred type of vitamin D3.
 To get the best vitamin D3 supplement, look for a fermented, food-based source of D3 (preferably fermented with a healthy bacteria such as L. bulgaricus) paired with fermented botanicals and supplementary probiotics for maximum absorption and effectiveness.

-- Up to 90 percent of adults in the U.S. may suffer from vitamin D deficiency and vitamin D deficiency symptoms, which can lead to major health issues, such as cardiovascular disease, diabetes, autoimmune disease and cancer.
+- Up to 90 percent of adults in the U.S. may suffer from vitamin D deficiency symptoms, which can lead to major health issues, such as cardiovascular disease, diabetes, autoimmune disease and cancer.

-- There are also food sources of vitamin D, including fish, mushrooms exposed to UV rays, eggs and raw milk.
-Eating these foods can help increase your vitamin D levels, but sun exposure is the best way to avoid a vitamin D deficiency symptoms.
+- There are also food sources, including fish, mushrooms exposed to UV rays, eggs and raw milk.
+Eating these foods can help increase your levels, but sun exposure is the best way to avoid a vitamin D deficiency symptoms.

 Get FREE Access!